ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

    };
    }  // namespace rviz_panel_tutorial

-* On the ROS side, we declare an abstract node pointer, publisher and subscriber.
+* On the ROS side, we declare an abstract node pointer, which we will use to create interfaces to the wider ROS ecosystem.
+  We have a subscriber which will allow us to take information from ROS and use it in RViz.
+  The publisher allows us to publish information/events from within RViz and make them available in ROS.
-  We also have methods to initialize them and a callback for the subscriber.
+  We also have methods an initialization method for setting up the ROS components (``onInitialize``) and a callback for the subscriber (``topicCallback``).
-* On the QT side, we declare a label and a button, as well as a callback for the button.
+* On the QT side, we declare a label and a button, as well as a callback for the button (``buttonActivated``).

 Updated Source File
 ^^^^^^^^^^^^^^^^^^^